vladmandic/sd-samples/README.md

   using simple script that invokes `sdnext` API
   parameters are set to model-default values and using fixed 20-steps to ensure consistency accross all models
   only parameter that varies is prompt itself!
-- Compute is performed using `RTX4090` with SD.Next set to run in:
+- Compute is performed using `RTX4090` with following SD.Next params:
   performance mode, balanced offloading, sdnq int8 quantization
 - Web page is a simple *HTML/JS/CSS* static page with no dependencies